Potomac Marble was used for columns in the US House of Representatives when Benjamin Latrobe rebuilt the Capitol after it was burned in 1814

 the limestone formations in Loudoun County consist of plant skeletons that fell to the bottom of the Iapetus Ocean half a billion years ago

-Source: National Park Service, Geologic Resources Inventory Report (p,41)
+Source: National Park Service, Geologic Resources Inventory Report (p.41)

 During the Taconic Orogeny, one or more island arc terranes collided with the continental shelf.
 The sedimentary deposits were cracked and shoved inland, in some cases with broken slices stacked on top of each other like plates stored in a cabinet.
 The same process may have affected what is now Northern Virginia during the neo-Acadian Orogeny.
-During the Allghenian Orogeny, the collision with the tectonic plate which included Africa cracked the edge of the Grenville basement.
+During the Alleghenian Orogeny, the collision with the tectonic plate which included Africa cracked the edge of the Grenville basement.

 Tomstown Formation dolostone (red polygons) and Frederick Limestone (red polygons) from the Cambrian era are exposed east of Furnace Mountain in the northern edge of Loudoun County